cocos/cocos-docs/en/editor/preview/index.md

 - Directly **Enter the preview address in your cell phone browser**

 > **Note**: the phone needs to be on the **same network segment** as the computer.
-Since there may be more than one network for the computer, if the IP address of the editor preview URL is not selected correctly, change it in the main menu bar in **Cocos Creator -> Preferences -> General -> Preview IP**.
+Since there may be more than one network for the computer, if the IP address of the editor preview URL is not selected correctly, change it in the main menu bar in **Cocos Creator/File -> Preferences -> General -> Preview IP**.

 ## Build